wishihab/userrecon/README.md

 ## TODO:

-I've noticed that a lot of checks are unreliable, I'm not sure how they'll be fixed.
-I'll have to look into it sometime.

-I also should figure out which are just unreliable, which's sites are down, and which are consistently wrong.

-- [ ] Identify what checks don't work
   - [ ] Fix or remove Instagram check
   - [ ] Fix or remove Facebook check
   - [ ] Fix or remove Twitter check